 This cake is… FABULOUS.
 Perfect for Mother’s Day or any other celebration, including the fact that you got through the day without harming your teenager.
 If you don’t have a teenager that might sound appalling but if you do – well you certainly understand.
 I have 3 teens right now and a 12 and a half year old, so I know what I am talking about.
 The fact that I can put two words together in a clearly written sentence is nothing short of miraculous.

-There are sort of a lot of steps to this but it is easier than it looks.
+There are sort of a lot of steps to make this particular Italian cream cake but it is easier than it looks.
+Trust me.
 Set everything out about an hour ahead of time to bring it to room temperature.
 It will make the cake lighter and fluffier – don’t skip this step.

-You will separate the eggs just before you are ready to use them.
-Again, have them at room temperature for the best results.
+You will separate the eggs when they are cold but let them come to room temperature for the best results.
 See the yolks?
-That’s the benefit of having chickens right there… deep orangey yellow and it produces a rich crumb in your cake.
+That’s the benefit of having chickens right here… deep orangey yellow and it produces a rich crumb in the cake.
 Lucky me!